 In 1882, no doubt faced with the prospect of raising her children alone in outback Queensland, Amanda married Julius Wilder (also a miner) at Ravenswood.
 The Gresley children were raised with the surname of Wilder.
 Amanda and Julius’s first son, Carl Powell Wilder, was born in Ravenswood in 1884 but tragically died just eleven months later in Charters Towers.
 Two more sons followed.
 Charles Christian Wilder was born in 1887 at ‘Croydon King’ – a mining camp on the Croydon Goldfield.
 Herbert Christian Wilder (my Great Grandfather) was born in 1891 at Biboohra, near Mareeba, North Queensland.

 Amanda was a physically sturdy woman who was more than capable of hard work – I’m told that while carting water and digging for gold, she usually had one of her small boys strapped to her back.
 It was a hard life.
 But with a resilient spirit, Amanda built a life for herself during a time of pioneers, prospectors and frontier gold towns.
 And Amanda was no stranger to tragedy.
-Her only daughter, Hannah Elizabeth Gresley, died as an infant; she buried two husbands, and outlived all but one of her children.
+Her only daughter – Hannah Elizabeth Gresley – died as an infant.
+She buried two husbands (though I believe she was probably relieved to be rid of the second one), and outlived all but one of her children.
 Amanda was naturalised on 16 August, 1907 at the age of 55.
 She died in Charters Towers in 1928, at the age of 67 years.
 What an amazing woman she must have been.